Jonas Lied: The Siberian Company

 In the summer of 1914 Lied organized the transport of river steam ships built in England and Germany to Siberia.
 The small convoy that should gather at Tromsø also included cargo ships with 30,000 barrels of cement to the Transsiberian railway.
 By late July 1914 Lied was still waiting for the last documents and instruments to be able to leave Cuxhaven.
 In bad weather on 30 July the boats left the German harbour even if the low river boats could hardly travel across the open ocean.
 The Tsar awarded Jonas Lied honorary citizenship of Russia for this bold operation.
 In Tromsø the German crew discovered that they were at war and they were replaced by Norwegian sailors.
 In Murmansk slight panic occurred as the small convoy of cargo ships was mistaken for German navy.
 At Dikson Island Lied encountered Otto Sverdrup that had run aground with his ship Eclipse.
 Sverdrup was on a search and rescue mission for the missing Sedov and Brusilov.
 Sverdrup's ship was pulled free with the help of Lied's boats.

 In 1916 he set up a complete "Bolinder" saw mill from Sweden in the town of Maklakovo (now Lesosibirsk) at Yenisei.
 About 200 men were employed there when Lied set the saw mill in operation.
 On the same site one of Russia's largest saw mills is still in operation.
 In 1917 one of his ships was sunk by a submarine and Jonas' brother Hjalmar perished.
 His Russian citizenship allowed Lied to take control over Russian companies, including the shareholder majority for all private boats on Yenisei and some 50 river boats and 140 barges on Ob.
 Lied also built a fish canning factory in the same area.

 On a trip to the US in March 1917 he had meetings with Theodore Roosevelt.
 Lied planned to invite Roosevelt on an expedition to Siberia, just like he had done with Nansen a few years earlier.
 In the meantime the February Revolution took place.
 The plan involving Roosevelt was never completed.

 Revolution

-Lied resided in Petrograd (St Petersburg) at the time of the October revolution.
+Lied resided in Petrograd (St Petersburg) at the time of the October Revolution.
 He had meetings with Lenin and Trotsky at the Smolny Institute in 1917 and describes the unusual experience in his autobiography.
 During the meeting Trotsky had a constant grip on the pistol in his pocket, according to Lied's autobiography.
 The purpose of the meeting was to reach an agreement with the new regime for his Siberian company, but with no result.
-Lied then wanted to sell the company's assets, but the board of directors in Kristiania hesitated og Lied then resigned as CEO in February 1918.
+Lied then wanted to sell the company's assets, but the board of directors in Kristiania hesitated and Lied then resigned as CEO in February 1918.
 The company's assets where seized by the Bolshevik regime after the peace treaty with Germany in 1918.